Aryaman73/htn-challenge/README.md

 Hey!
 This is my submission for the Hack the North Frontend challenge have any issues running the project, please contact me!

 # Running the project:
-In case you
 This is a React app that you can run using npm.
-At the base directory, run: npm install
+At the base directory, run:

+`npm install`

-To run the app: npm run
+To run the app:

+`npm start`

 The Node version I’m running is  v16, but it should also work on v14 .
 I’ve tested this on Mac and Linux, and on Firefox and Chromium browsers.